Lance Hohaia: National Rugby League

+Farewell

+On 12 April 2011, it was announced that Hohaia had signed a 4-year contract with Super League club, St. Helens from 2012.
+On Sunday 13 November 2011 at a farewell function at the Taniwharau RLFC before departing for a 4 year deal sourced by player manager Peter Brown, with English Super League club St. Helens beginning 2012, President Takaroa Raihe bestowed an honorary membership for life, of the club on Lance Hohaia for his contribution to both junior and senior grade football.
+On Saturday 24 January 2015 as part of the Taniwharau RLFC 70 year anniversary celebrations, Hohaia was named five-eight and the Player of the 1st 70 Years from a club team full with local legends and ex-Kiwis.

 Super League

 Whilst playing for English club St. Helens, Hohaia was selected to play for the Exiles against England in the first game of the 2012 International Origin series.

 St. Helens reached the 2014 Super League Grand Final and Hohaia was selected to play at stand-off.
-He was punched unconscious by Ben Flower in the first few minutes of the match and had to leave the field for the remainder of the 14–6 victory over the Wigan Warriors at Old Trafford.
+He was knocked unconscious by a punch from Ben Flower in the first few minutes of the match and had to leave the field for the remainder of the 14–6 victory over the Wigan Warriors at Old Trafford.

-He retired from rugby on 29 April 2015 because of recurrent concussion symptoms.
-Post retirement from rugby he moved to Michigan.
+Retirement

+After the punch incident in the St Helens v Wigan match Ben Flower was sent off however Hohaia suffered from ongoing concussion issues.
+After eight matches of the following season he was forced to retire from the game on 29 April 2015 because of the recurrent concussion symptoms.

+After retiring he moved to Michigan with his wife and two sons where he now works as a real estate agent.
+His concussion issues have reportedly subsided.

 Legacy

 In 2015, he was named as Taniwharau's best player of their first 70 years.

 Coaching

 On 30 April 2021, it was announced that he had taken the head coach role of new US club Austin Armadillos in the inaugural season of the North American Rugby League for 2021.